School of Character

 The award is not just the recognition of good practice, but also supports schools to develop desirable character qualities that contribute to individual as well as broader societal flourishing.

 Artsmark is the creative quality standard for schools, accredited by Arts Council England.
-Our School has been awarded platinum status for building young people's confidence, character and resilience though creativity.
+Our School has been awarded platinum status for building young people's confidence, character and resilience through creativity.

 National Healthy School Status is achieved within a rigorous quality assurance framework.
 All schools achieving National Healthy School Status must have met national criteria using a whole school approach across the four core themes.
 All schools undergo a Quality Assurance process.